datatrail-jhu/09_dataanalysis/manuscript/01_translating_questions.md

 o) You need to make it about machine learning
 o) You need to make it short
 o) You need to remove details
+o) You need to know the answer up front

 {choose-answers:4}
 ?
 Which of the following is not a question you need to ask when translating a general question to a data science question?